Pickled Peppers

 Step Two:

 Add dried or fresh oregano; we have used both.
-Then add two tablespoons of fresh oregano and the Kosher or canning salt to the jar.
+Add two tablespoons of fresh oregano or 1 tablespoon of dried oregano, and the Kosher or canning salt to the jar.

 Step Three: